-When the average enterprise is using about 91 marketing ad tech services in its toolbox and still not getting the results they want, doesn’t it seems like the time for a change
+When the average company is using about 91 marketing ad tech services in its toolbox and still not getting the results they want, doesn’t it seems like the time for a change

 With such a sizeable investment in technology, the fact that around 41% of marketers say they do not have the technology they need to grow their business feels, and seems, like a bad joke.
 How could they possibly need even more tools?
 Simple, because they are not using the right ones.

 Marketers are banking on technology, a lot, but they are forgetting that sometimes less is more, and having the solutions they actually need to be efficient and effectively deliver results in their campaigns is not the same as having as many tools as possible.

 While it is true that agencies and brands should have a strong toolbox of integrated ad tech solutions that support their process, they need to make sure that what they acquire will still be relevant for years to come.
 They need to future-proof their company.
 So, while every single enterprise should be thinking about what comes next, these are the 4 best ways to prepare your team (and its tools) for whatever the future holds.

 A Little Bit Of This, A Little Bit Of That

 The first thing you must look for is data.
 In today’s marketing landscape, having comprehensive and accurate data is not a plus, it’s a must.
 Information is essential for making effective marketing decisions, and for everything from trends to potential customers, big data is crucial for optimizing your marketing strategies.